Named-Entity Recognition in the Crime Domain (CrimeNER): Case Study and Dataset: Related Work

-While early works and datasets for NER focused on domains with huge data like CoNLL'03~\cite{sang2003introduction} or OntoNotes~\cite{weischedel2022ontonotes} for the news and general domains respectively, recent works on NER have addressed the necessity of developing datasets and models on low-resource domains where the data is scarce~\cite{dao2025overcoming}.
-In this line, a great number of works have focused on Biomedical NER~\cite{song2021deep}, remarking well-established datasets like GENETAG~\cite{campos2013gimli}, JNLPBA~\cite{collier2004introduction} or I2B2~\cite{stubbs2015annotating}.
-In other low resource domains like crime-related domains, most efforts have revolved around the creation of datasets for cybercrime NER~\cite{wang2024threat}.
-Due to the absence of this annotated data, previous works tackled this problem by using Few-Shot learning setting on crime domains using LLMs~\cite{zhang2025seclmner}.
-However, there is still a huge gap in the literature as there are no datasets for NER on general crime-related domains and not focused only on cybersecurity.
+Although early work and datasets for NER focused on domains with huge data like CoNLL'03~\cite{sang2003introduction} or OntoNotes~\cite{weischedel2022ontonotes} for the news and general domains respectively, recent work on NER has addressed the necessity of developing datasets and models on low-resource domains where the data is scarce~\cite{dao2025overcoming}.
+In this line, a great number of works have focused on Biomedical NER~\cite{song2021deep}, remarking well-established datasets like JNLPBA~\cite{collier2004introduction}.
+In other low resource domains, such as crime-related domains, most efforts have revolved around the creation of datasets for cybercrime NER~\cite{wang2024threat}.
+Due to the absence of these annotated data, previous work tackled this problem by using a few-shot learning setting in crime domains using LLMs~\cite{zhang2025seclmner}.
+Although some work has addressed the extraction of legal entities from legal documents such as court decisions~\cite{leitner2019fine} or case documents~\cite{naik2023legal}, there is still no dataset on general crime-related NER from real-world scenarios.